roboseb/to-do-list/README.md

     Flex-grow items with overflowing content in a flexbox are fucked.
 Spent probably an hour on this one issue in my romance section, and it was somehow fixed by giving the items min-height: 0.
 Thanks stack overflow.

+May 18th, 2022

+    Optimistically, this will be my last day on this project.
+Depends on how fancy I want to get with displaying all the romance stuff.
+The actual logic for it should be relatively straightforward, although setting up image paths has been a slight pain so far.

+    As a quick aside, my task and project factory functions have been pretty stupid so far.
+Technically doesn't look that bad, but the way I've made the item factory I believe works basically the same in only three lines of code.
+    Yeesh.

 ---To-Do---